Front Page Sports: Football Pro '98

 Front Page Sports: Football Pro 98 is a 1997 video game from Sierra On-Line.
 The game features Dan Marino as the star athlete on the box.

+Gameplay

+The gameplay in Front Page Sports: Football Pro '98 builds on this series, and retains the simulation features from earlier entries like detailed coaching profiles, robust play design tools, and the ability to guide a team across seasons through drafts, trades, and free agency.
+League and team management menus are streamlined with a revamped interface.
+Internet play is expanded, with improved chat and arcade-style options, plus utilities like a schedule maker to recreate real NFL seasons.
+Players in the action mode have only two joystick buttons.
+New rosters, logos, stadium artwork, and weather details are included.

 Reception

 GameSpot gave the game a score of 5.9 out of 10' stating: "For gamers who revel in the challenges of play design, draft and trade decisions, game plans, and even practice-camp priorities, FPS: FP '98 is still the only game in town.
 Whether or not a slightly improved version of "the only game in town" is worth $25 or $30, though, is up to you."

 The game was the 8th best-selling football game from the January to October 1997 period according to the Hartford Courant.